roccomuso/netcat/README.md

 })
 ```

-TCP protocol is used by default, if you wanna change the protocol use the `.udp()` method.
-`scan(...)` accepts also an array or a integer number.
+The port scanner is TCP protocol only.
+The UDP scan is not [really effective](https://en.wikipedia.org/wiki/Port_scanner#UDP_scanning). `scan(...)` accepts also an array or a integer number.

 #### Connect to a UNIX sock file